Introduction of Qing Mu Xiang:Dutchmanspipe Root or Radix Aristolochiae.

 Ecological environment: The plant grows in valleys, ditches, wet places on roadsides, and thickets on hillsides at an elevation of 200~1,500 meters above sea level.
 It prefers light, slightly shade, sand-like yellow soil, cold.
 Adaptable.
 The plant distributes in the south of the Yellow River to the south of the Yangtze River.
 It is also planted in the Zhujiang river area.

-Trait identification: Roots cylindrical or slightly flat, slightly curved, 3~10 cm long, 0.5~1.5 cm in diameter.
+Characters of herbs: Roots cylindrical or slightly flat, slightly curved, 3~10 cm long, 0.5~1.5 cm in diameter.
 The surface is yellowish-brown or gray-brown, with longitudinal wrinkles and fibrous root marks.
 The skin is pale yellow, the wood ray is broad, milky white, the xylem bundle is yellow, radiating, the duct hole is obvious.
 It has a distinctive aroma and a bitter taste.

-(2).Aristolochia contorta Bunge.: It is commonly known as běi mǎ dōu líng.
+(2).Aristolochia contorta Bunge.: Botanical description: It is commonly known as běi mǎ dōu líng.
 Herbaceous vine, stem more than 2 meters long, glabrous, after dry longitudinal groove.
 Leaves papyriform, ovate-cordate or triangular cordate, 3~13 cm long, 3~10 cm wide, apex shortly acute or obtuse, base cordate, lobes rounded on both sides, pendulous or spreading, ca. 1.5 cm long, margin entire, green above, light green below, glabrous on both sides; 5~7 basal veins, two lateral veins of adjacent middle veins parallel upward, slightly forked, all levels of leaf veins on both sides obvious and slightly convex.
 Petiole effeminate, 2~7 cm long.
 Racemes with 2~8 flowers or sometimes only one in leaf axils; Peduncle and rachis extremely short or subabsent; Pedicels 1~2 cm long, glabrous, base with bracteoles; Bracteoles ovate, ca. 1.5 cm long, ca. 1 cm wide, with long stalk.

 Perianth 2~3 cm long, base dilated spherical, up to 6 mm in diameter, upward narrow as a long tube, tube about 1.4 cm long, green, outside glabrous, inside mask glandular hair, tube mouth expanded as a funnel; One side of eave extremely short, sometimes margin down or slightly difid, the other side gradually expanded into a tongue; Tongue ovoid lanceolate, apex long acuminate extending into 1~3 cm linear and twisted tail tip, yellow-green, often with purple longitudinal veins and reticulate; Anthers oblong, adnate near base of pistil column, single opposite to lobes;